Skip to content

 Section titled “On startup: unfinished runs are marked crashed”

-On a clean shutdown the daemon waits for its running tasks to finish or hit their timeout.
-On a hard crash (power loss, force kill), it can’t.
+On a clean shutdown, the daemon waits for its running tasks to either finish or hit their timeout.
+On a hard crash — power loss, force kill — it doesn’t get the chance.

-When the daemon next starts, any run that was still recorded as running is marked crashed with exit code -2.
-Those runs are not resumed — that would require knowing where the process got to, and the daemon doesn’t.
-A fresh run may then be created by the normal scheduling / catchup logic above.
+So the next time it starts, any run still on the books as running gets marked crashed with exit code -2.
+Those runs are not picked back up — resuming would mean knowing exactly where the process left off, and the daemon doesn’t.
+The normal scheduling and catchup logic above may then spin up a fresh run.

-The point: every row in your run history finishes with a final result.
-You never have a row stuck “running” because the daemon disappeared under it.
+The upshot: every row in your history ends with a real result.
+You’ll never find one stuck on “running” just because the daemon vanished out from under it.

 [tasks.backup-a]